 - Your doctor will prescribe your dose and schedule.
 This medicine is given through a needle placed in a vein.

 - You will receive this medicine while you are in a hospital or cancer treatment center.
 A nurse or other trained health professional will give you this medicine.

 - Missed dose: This medicine needs to be given on a fixed schedule.
 If you miss a dose, call your doctor, home health caregiver, or treatment clinic for instructions.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding or if you have congestive heart failure, high blood pressure that is not controlled, or heart rhythm problems.
+- Tell your doctor if you are breastfeeding, or if you have heart disease, heart failure, high blood pressure, or heart rhythm problems.

 - Cancer medicines can cause nausea and/or vomiting in most people, sometimes even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.